lucieabergeron/vertebrate_rate/3. other_analyses/README.md

  - psmc.py --> estimate an effective population size for all species.
  - psmc_plot.py --> uses plot_results_all.py and estime and plot the effective population size
+ - psmc_analysis.r --> creates the figures and analysis